 Beth Gulley writes short, quirky poems that she most recently published in Thorny Locust, Bards Against Hunger, and 365 Poems/365 Days volume 2.
 She teaches at Johnson County Community College.

 Patricia Lawson taught English at Kansas City Kansas Community College.
 She has published fiction and poetry in literary journals including Pleiades, New Letters, BigCityLit, Rosebud, The Chariton Review, The Dalhousie Review, The Same, and elsewhere.
 She co-authored Why We Love Our Cats and Dogs with Phil Miller.
-She is an associate editor of The Same.
+A collection of her stories, Odd Ducks, will be published soon by BKMK Press.
+She was an associate editor of The Same.

 The late Phil Miller co-founded the Riverfront Reading Series with the late Donn Irving Blevins (and with the help and support of Garry Noland, former president of the Kansas City Artists Coalition) over twenty years ago.
 His poetry has been published in many places, including Big City Lit, The Coal City Review, The I-70 Review, Poetry Wales, seveneightfive Magazine, and Thorny Locust.
 His books include Cats in the House (Woodley Press); Hard Freeze (BookMark Press); From the Temperate Zone–with Keith Denniston (Potpourri Press); Branches Snapping (Helicon Nine Editions); Why We Love Our Cats and Dogs–with Pat Lawson (Unholy Day Press); The Casablanca Fan (Unholy Day Press); and The Ghost of Every Day (Spartan Press).
 Phil passed away February 14th, 2011, but he continues to inspire us.

-Eve Ott’s fiction and poetry have appeared or are forthcoming in The Same, Imagination and Place Press, I70 Review, The Whirlybird Anthology, Kansas City Voices, Redbook, Thorny Locust, Rebirth of Power, and various campus and regional publications.
-Her poetry collection, Album from the Silent Generation, will be released by Kelsey Books in 2014.
-She is active in the Kansas City literary community as a member of The Riverfront Reading Series Committee and The Writers Place.
+Eve Ott’s fiction and poetry have appeared in The Same, Imagination and Place Press, I70 Review, The Whirlybird Anthology, Kansas City Voices, Redbook, Thorny Locust, Rebirth of Power, and various campus and regional publications.
+She has published two books, a full length collection, Album from the Silent Generation (Kelsey Books, 2014) and a chapbook, On the Jefferson Line (Prolific Press, Inc. 2018).

-Randy Ratliff has not yet provided us with a bio.
+Randy Ratliff has not provided us with a bio.